falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ## Install Falco

-This section will show you how to install Falco on a host system.
+Regardless of which setup you used above, this section will show you how to install Falco on a host system.
 You'll begin by updating the package repository.
 Next, you'll install the Linux headers and the dialog package.
 Then you'll install Falco and ensure it's up and running.

 ### Set up the package repository